 This breakfast is also called a fry-up.
 Since nearly all ingredients are prepared by frying.
 Other names it can go by include "a full Monty," supposedly named for British Army general Bernard Montgomery (nicknamed Monty), who was said to have started every day with a full English breakfast during the campaign in North Africa during World War II.
 In Ireland, a full breakfast is sometimes referred to as a chub.

 The origins of the breakfast are unclear and believed to have originated in rural England as a sustaining meal to carry workers through a long morning.

 Variations Throughout the U.K.

-Each country in the U.K. and Ireland also has their choice of usual accompaniments.
+Each country in the U.K. and Ireland also has its choice of usual accompaniments.
 Some of the varied components that you may expect to find in the regional variant include the full English plus a few regional favorites:

 - Full English breakfast: Black pudding (sausage), baked beans, bubble and squeak (potatoes and cabbage), and fried bread